awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-ip-access-control-groups.md

 ## Create an IP Access Control Group<a name="create-ip-access-control-group"></a>

-You can create up to 25 IP access control groups\.
+You can create an IP access control group as follows\.
 Each IP access control group can contain up to 10 rules\.

 **To create an IP access control group**